Algemene Inlichtingen- en Veiligheidsdienst

 The diagram below shows the complex history of the Dutch intelligence services,

-in which the civil intelligence services are shown in yellow, whilst their
+in which the civil intelligence services are shown in yellow, and their

 After World War II,